What is an LLC

 How Much Does It Cost to Form an LLC?

-If you choose to have an LLC formation service file your LLC for you, you can look to tack on $29 – $249 for the service.
-Most people choose to use these services instead of forming on their own due to the low cost and the verification that it will be done right the first time with little to no headache.
+Finally, if you choose to have an LLC formation service file your LLC for you, this will increase your overall total by between $29 and $249.
+However, most people choose to use these services instead of forming on their own due to the low cost and the peace of mind that it will be done right the first time with little to no headache.

 Differences Between LLCs and Other Types of Businesses